jmoiron/pctilde/README.md

 part is replaced by a `~'.
 ```

-To use this in, eg, bash, add it to your path and then to your PS1 like this:
+To use this in eg. bash, add it to your path and then to your PS1 like this:

 ```bash
 PS1='..$(pctilde $(pwd))..'